rust-lang/edition-guide/src/rust-2018/macros/macro-changes.md

 // ...
 ```

-However, this will not work for older versions of the compiler, that don't understand the
+However, this will not work for older versions of the compiler that don't understand the
 `$crate::` prefix for macros.

 #### Macros using `local_inner_macros`